Brayzonn/MEDHUB/README.md

 # MEDHUB

-MEDHUB is a web application designed to streamline and enhance the management of healthcare facilities.
+[MEDHUB](google.com)🔗 is a web application designed to streamline and enhance the management of healthcare facilities.
 This application provides a centralized platform for managing crucial data related to nurses, doctors, room admissions, patients, and staff.

 ## Table of Contents